-The abundance of fossil fuels in Russia resulted in little need for the development of other RES. until recently, when the Russian government is strongly supporting plans to develop all types of renewable energy and promoting having larger share of Russia's energy output coming RES.
+The abundance of fossil fuels in Russia resulted in little need for the development of other RES, until recently, when the Russian government is strongly supporting plans to develop all types of renewable energy and promoting having larger share of Russia's energy output coming RES.

-Sayano-Shushenskaya Dam, which has an installed capacity of 6,400 MW; the Krasnoyarsk Dam (6,000 MW); the Bratsk Dam (4,500 MW);

-the Zeya Dam (1,330 MW).
-RusHydro is the largest hydroelectric company hydroelectric producer in the world.
-Geothermal energy is the second than 1 per cent of the total energy production.
-Half of the geothermal For the same reason, Norway is production is used to heat homes and industrial buildings, one third is used to heat greenhouses and 13 per cent is used for industrial processes.
+The largest dams in Russia are the Sayano-Shushenskaya Dam, which has an installed capacity of 6,400 MW; the Krasnoyarsk Dam (6,000 MW); the Bratsk Dam (4,500 MW); the Ust-Ilimsk Dam (4,320 MW) and the Zeya Dam (1,330 MW).
+RusHydro is the largest hydroelectric company in Russia and the second largest hydroelectric producer in the world.
+Geothermal energy is the second most used form of renewable energy in Russia but represents less than 1 per cent of the total energy production.
+Half of the geothermal production is used to heat homes and industrial buildings, one third is used to heat greenhouses and 13 per cent is used for industrial processes.
 Russia's biofuel industry is new, but it has been developing rapidly in recent years.
 Russia is one of the largest grain producers, has a welldeveloped ethyl alcohol industry and has increasing rapeseed (often used to create biodiesel) production rates.
-Russia may become an active reported to have already exceeded total transport energy. the Directive's 2020 target in 2014, reaching 52.6 per cent of total final energy consumption provided by renewables.
-This was a remarkable achievement compared to the building on a small hydroelectric level of just 38.7 per cent in 2004. generating capacity.
-This has been At 52.6 per cent, Sweden was the surpassed by wind power, for which leading country within the EU-28 group in terms of renewable energy Interest has increased in recent use by share, followed by Finland and Latvia at 38.7 per cent, Austria at 33.1 per cent and Denmark on and commercial incentives for 29.2 per cent.
-The only two other renewable electricity such as the signatories of the directive, but Renewable Obligation Certificate outside the EU-28, who were ahead scheme (ROCs) and Feed in tariffs of Sweden, were Iceland (77.1 per (FITs), as well as for renewable cent) and Norway (69.2 per cent).
+Russia may become an active player in the global biofuel industry.